clairemr/law/guides/getting_started_app.md

 Export your account credentials into the terminal.

-git remote set-url origin https://git-codecommit.ap-southeast-2.amazonaws.com/v1/repos/app-cosmossandbox-code-repo
+git remote set-url origin https://git-codecommit.ap-southeast-2.amazonaws.com/v1/repos/app-demo-code-repo

-Run your app cdk & code pipelines
+Run your app code pipelines

 Your app should then be live at https://dev.your-tld.site.net/demo where _your-tld_ is the top level domain you supplied in bin/main.ts of your cosmos core and _demo_ is the path pattern passed to the ECS service in `lib/solar-system.ts`